corno93/mymoney/README.md

 This website does not solve it however it makes allows me to see it better.

 ## What it does
 - Uploads Commonwealth bank transactions csv's.
-You can easily download them from clicking one of your accounts.
+You can easily download them from clicking one of your accounts and specifying a data range.
 - Displays a calendar with the total amount of money spent on each day.
-- Lists transactions when hovering over day
+- Lists transactions when hovering over day.

-## What is looks like
+## What it looks like
 ![mymoney_example_image](https://user-images.githubusercontent.com/22492590/129470482-e840cc19-e813-4aec-bff3-b92241ed1f49.png)